This guide will show you how to create and configure an Azure Active Directory SAML application to enable Single Sign-On for Doppler.

 Scroll down to the SAML Signing Certificate section and click the Download link for the Federation Metadata XML which we'll then upload into Doppler.

 Next, we need to update the Doppler SAML SSO configuration with the contents of the downloaded Federation Metadata XML file we got from Azure.
-Paste the contents into the IDP XML field and then click Save.
+Scroll down to the SAML Single Sign-On section in Doppler, click the Edit link if necessary and paste in the XML metadata.
+Check the Enabled field, then click the Save button.

 Now we need to configure the data sent to Doppler by the Azure SAML application.